electric-sql/electric/docs/api/ddlx.md

 - **`role_definition`** - the definition of a role as described above
 - **`table_name`** - the name of an electrified table that holds the users foreign keys to assign roles to
 - **`user_fk`** - the name of the column holding the foreign key of the users to be assigned the role
-- **scope_path** - if there is any ambiguity about how to link from `table_name` to the `scope_table_name`, this can be used to specify the foreign key path.
-If there is a single foreign key constraint in `table_name` pointing to the scope_table_name table then this is not necessary, ElectricSQL will work out which column to use.
-If there is more than one foreign key pointing to the scope_table_name table then scope_path should be the name of the column in table_name to use.
-If there is no foreign key in the table table_name pointing directly to the scope_table_name table you can specify a path indicating where to find the foreign key by walking through intermediate foreign keys
 - **`if_statement`** - optionally add a statement that will be evaluated against the row in `table_name`.
 The assignment rule will only assign the role if it evaluates as true.
 This is useful to assign roles dependent on things like booleans or specific string values

 #### Examples